weareblahs/unspeedtest/README.md

 ![image](https://github.com/weareblahs/unspeedtest/assets/37889443/faae9bfa-a247-42fb-b0f4-945ccb89a400)
+# Currently experienced bugs
+ - unspeedtest won't run at 12am everyday although a cronjob was set for this task
 # Note
 Although this script is written on Python, I suggest you to run it on a Raspberry Pi as the setup scripts are optimized for Raspberry Pi OS (Debian).
 # Why did I do this?